GuyBaele/SpreadGL/README.md

 2. Install Packages
 * npm install

-3. Sign up for a Mapbox account and create an access token at mapbox.com.
+3. Sign up for a Mapbox account and create an access token at mapbox.com
-* Modify the file of mapbox.js and insert your own token there.
+* modify the file of mapbox.js and insert your own token there

 4. Start the Project
 * npm start